wassname/LoRA_are_lie_detectors/research_log.md

 TODO: also I should compress layers!
 And maybe I need to take the diff too? well I shouldn't since they are already residual?

 also removed relu from end of encoder

+Ok so it kinda works.
+But I think I need to mix the layers at the end.
+How to do that?
+At the end of the encoder and beggining of the decoder

+So we have [batch layers features] as input then we use a series of linear to -> batch layer latent and finally we want to mix layer and latent... hmmm best to do it at a bottleneck